spinalcordtoolbox/spinalcordtoolbox/documentation/source/tutorials/pages/registering-different-data-from-the-same-session.rst

    sct_warp_template -d mt1.nii.gz -w warp_template2mt.nii.gz -a 1 -qc ~/qc_singleSubj

-   # Input arguments:
+:Input arguments:
-   #   - d: Destination image the template will be warped to.
+   - ``-d`` : Destination image the template will be warped to.
-   #   - w: Warping field (template space to anatomical space).
+   - ``-w`` : Warping field (template space to anatomical space).
-   #   - a: Because '-a 1' is specified, the white and gray matter atlas will also be warped.
+   - ``-a`` : Because ``-a 1`` is specified, the white and gray matter atlas will also be warped.
-   #   - qc: Directory for Quality Control reporting.
+   - ``-qc`` : Directory for Quality Control reporting.
 QC reports allow us to evaluate the results slice-by-slice.

-   # Output:
+:Output:
-   #   - label/template/: This directory contains the entirety of the PAM50 template, transformed into the MT space.
+   - ``label/template/`` : This directory contains the entirety of the PAM50 template, transformed into the MT space.
-   #   - label/atlas/: This direct contains 36 NIFTI volumes for WM/GM tracts, transformed into the MT space.
+   - ``label/atlas/`` : This direct contains 36 NIFTI volumes for WM/GM tracts, transformed into the MT space.

 .. figure:: https://raw.githubusercontent.com/spinalcordtoolbox/doc-figures/master/registration_to_template/io-mt-sct_warp_template.png
    :align: center